Struggling to concentrate, relax, or sleep due to noise? Have you ever considered a noise cancelling device?

-The HoMedics Sound Spa is the most budget-friendly digital noise cancelling machine on our list.
-Either batteries or an adaptor can power it, and it has six sounds to choose from, including white noise and natural sounds of the weather.
+Another digital machine, the HoMedics Sound Spa is the best value for money on our list.
+Either batteries or an adaptor can power it, and it has six presets to choose from, including white noise and natural weather.
 There’s a timer so that you can set it to turn off after 15, 30 or 60 minutes, so you don’t need to worry about it being on all night and potentially overheating.
 This will suit those who are on a budget, and who want something that’s small and simple to set up.
-It will be less suited to those who demand higher quality features, like real fans to control white noise sounds and avoid repetition.
+It will be less suited to those who demand higher quality features.

 - Thunder, ocean, rain, summer night and brook are among the preset soundscapes